-Approved by GMEC Taskforce 12/14/06 ACGME Institutional Requirements
+Approved by GMEC Taskforce 12/14/06 ACGME Institutional Requirements Approved by GMEC 1/12/07 II.D.4.n

-DISASTER RESPONSE POLICY - Graduate Medical Education Council (GMEC)
+DISASTER RESPONSE POLICY -Graduate Medical Education Council (GMEC)

-In the event of a disaster or the declaration of extraordinary circumstances by the ACGME (i.e. abrupt hospital closing, natural disasters, catastrophic loss of funding) impacting the graduate medical education programs sponsored by the West Virginia University School of Medicine, the GMEC establishes this policy to protect the well being, safety and educational experience of residents enrolled in our training programs.
+In the event of a disaster or the declaration of extraordinary circumstances by the ACGME (i.e. abrupt hospital closing, natural disasters, catastrophic loss of funding) impacting the graduate medical education programs sponsored by the West Virginia University School of Medicine, the GMEC establishes this policy to protect the wellbeing, safety and educational experience of residents enrolled in our training programs.